-Limitations of the study presented in this paper include small sample sizes and the variability of conditions brought about by two different instructors teaching the two sections of the course; the online section was taught by a full-time, more experienced instructor who also developed the course materials, and the face-to-face section was taught by an adjunct instructor who taught the graphics course for the first time.
-As a future plan, further similar studies at Cañada College will be conducted in Fall 2016 with the same experienced, full-time instructor teaching both the online and face-to-face sections in order to better understand the effectiveness of the curriculum in both delivery modes.
-Additionally, the curriculum materials will also be tested at the CALSTEP partner institutions College of Marin and Monterey Peninsula College.
-One resource that will be developed more fully is the online forum, which was not efficiently used in the pilot implementation.
+As a future plan, further similar studies at Cañada College and at the CALSTEP partner institutions College of Marin, Monterey Peninsula College, and Skyline College will be conducted in order to better understand the effectiveness of the curriculum in both delivery modes.
+Additionally, the curriculum materials will be promoted to other community colleges in California through a two-day summer teaching workshop that will be held at Cañada College in 2017.
+One resource that will be developed more fully is the online forum, which was not efficiently used in the past implementations of the curriculum.
 For ease of replication of the course, students in the online class need to rely less on emailing the instructor and more on using the online forum.
 Many of the course materials will also be updated for the latest version of the software, and improvements will be made based on student feedback.
-The sketching videos and other resources will be redone using a better camera.
 All course materials are now available in formats that can be edited by instructors who want to use them in their courses.
-Prospective users of these resources can use their own voice to create their own version using the captions as scripts.
+For videos of lectures and tutorials, prospective users of these resources can use their own voice to create their own version using the captions as scripts.